 Meena has loved Travis Scott since long before we started dating.
 Probably a lot more than you imagine.
 She listens to his song Goosebumps on repeat while exercising, and she’s always happy to share it with others and request it from club deejays.
 For some time now, seeing Travis Scott live and being in a Travis Scott mosh pit was at or near the top of her bucket list.
 I’m all about live shows from my favorite rock and electronic artists, and I can appreciate the thrill of being near the stage and getting carried away with the energy of the crowd.
 I can understand the idea that crowd surfing and leaving with a few bruises or a missing shoe can be part of what makes it fun.

 I’ve had fun in mosh pits at smaller rock shows in the past, but of course, they can be dangerous and people need to look out for each other.
-Over the last decade, it seems that live performances for a large subset of rap and hip hop have increasingly taken on the aggressive crowd energy of hardcore and punk rock.
-That said, the “mosh pits” of hip hop seem to be more about the intense atmosphere and crushing crowds than the actual moshing/slamming from rock concerts.
+Over the last decade, it seems that live performances for a large subset of rap and hip-hop have increasingly taken on the aggressive crowd energy of hardcore and punk rock.
+That said, the “mosh pits” of hip-hop seem to be more about the intense atmosphere and crushing crowds than the actual moshing from rock concerts.

 Cut to Astroworld 2021

 We flew out to Houston, Texas the day before the festival.
 We were psyched and were near the front of the line when the gates opened at 1 pm the next day.
-The festival was held on the grounds of an old Six Flags theme park and had a theme park theme, complete with a Ferris wheel, rollercoaster, and other rides.
-After enjoying a food truck picnic and getting some booze, we explored the festival grounds, including getting to see a surprise performance by deejay Chase B in a huge dome tent.
-The crowd inside the dome was already a bit rough, and perhaps a sign of things to come.
-Once the performance started, people started cutting in line (with a few being willing to step over others who’d fallen) and throwing themselves at the front of the packed space.
+The festival was held on the grounds of an old Six Flags theme park and had the theme to match, complete with a Ferris wheel, rollercoaster, and other rides.
+After enjoying a food truck picnic and getting some booze, we explored the festival grounds and saw a surprise performance by deejay Chase B in a huge dome tent.
+The crowd inside the dome was already a bit rough—a small sign of things to come.
+When Chase B’s set started, people outside started cutting in line (with a few being willing to step over others who’d fallen) and throwing themselves at the front of the packed space.

 We decided to skip the other performances throughout the day, but later we’d hear that the mosh pits even for artists like Don Toliver and Lil Baby were intense enough that people had passed out.
 However, all of this was merely leading up to the evening’s big show with Travis Scott, where more than 50,000 people would be in attendance.